githubEdit

 Do you want to allow developers to modify directive settings?

-If the Snyk VS Code IDE extension is being used to configure the Snyk MCP server as well as Secure at inception directives and their corresponding execution frequency, developers can change the frequency between:
+Developer workflows vary.
+If you use the Snyk VS Code extension to configure the Snyk MCP server and Secure at inception directives, developers can change the scan frequency:

-• On Code Generation: guides the agent to execute scans every time it generates new code in a Snyk supported language.
+• On Code Generation: Guides the agent to scan every time it generates new code in a Snyk supported language.

-• Manual: disables Secure at inception rules but allows a user to invoke scans through the agent using natural language.
-You can change the settings back to On Code Generation, depending on your needs.
+• Manual: Disables Secure at inception rules but allows users to invoke scans through the agent using natural language.
+You can revert to On Code Generation, as needed.

 If you deploy Snyk Studio into any other coding assistant or customize the Secure at inception directives, you can modify directives by manually overwriting or deleting directive files.